 People and horses

-As always, going on a cycle adventure will mean that you will meet people.
+As always, going on a cycling adventure will mean that you will meet people.
 Especially when you travel with some special vehicle.
-Here are some om them.
-Of course Hartmut is the winner in all categories here, as seen in the video above.
+Here is some of them.
+Of course, Hartmut is the winner in all categories here, as seen in the video above.

-A special thanks goes to the team that got me and the Armadillo properly prepared just before I left Nijmegen: Jos, Teun and Daniel!
+A special thanks go to the team that got me and the Armadillo properly prepared just before I left Nijmegen: Jos, Teun, and Daniel!

 And my Nijmegen hosts Simone and Bert who made sure I got good sleep and gave me a good start by arranging with a light meal I could bring.